umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 `<add key="owin:appStartup" value="UmbracoDefaultOwinStartup" />` and change the value to
 `<add key="owin:appStartup" value="UmbracoStandardOwinStartup" />`

-Then add the following in the appSettings aswell:
+Then add the following in the appSettings as well:

 `<add key="GoogleOAuthClientID" value="this is where you paste in the client id"/>`